-Due to the complex nature of conservation easement transactions, eligible applicants are strongly encouraged to provide DOC with structured summaries of proposed easement projects prior to submission of a formal application.
-A pre-proposal worksheet for this purpose has been developed and is available on the DOC web site.
+Due to the complex nature of conservation easement transactions, eligible applicants are strongly encouraged to provide the Department with structured summaries of proposed easement projects prior to submission of a formal application.
+A pre-proposal worksheet for this purpose has been developed and is available on the Department web site.

-By providing preliminary title reports and basic information about the potential project, DOC grant managers can assist the applicant in determining whether the property meets the threshold for quantification of GHG benefits, or has title complexities or other issues that should be addressed prior to devoting work to completing a full project proposal.
+By providing preliminary title reports and basic information about the potential project, the Department grant managers can assist the applicant in determining whether the property meets the threshold for quantification of GHG benefits, or has title complexities or other issues that should be addressed prior to devoting work to completing a full project proposal.

-Eligible applicants are encouraged to contact DOC to discuss the characteristics of potential easement properties, along with any program questions, early in the application process.
-The deadline for pre-proposal submission for FY 2015-16 projects is February 16, 2016, with full project proposals due May 2, 2016.
-In subsequent years, pre-proposals and full proposals may be accepted on a continuous basis.
+Eligible applicants are encouraged to contact the Department to discuss the characteristics of potential easement properties, along with any program questions, early in the application process.
+The deadline for pre-proposal submission for FY 2016-17 projects is June 1, 2017, with full project proposals due August 1, 2017.